1970 Australian Open – Men's singles

 Arthur Ashe defeated Dick Crealy in the final, 6–4, 9–7, 6–2 to win the men's singles tennis title at the 1970 Australian Open.
+It was his second major singles title.

-Rod Laver was the defending champion, but chose not to compete this year.
+Rod Laver was the reigning champion, but chose not to compete this year.
 The first round was best-of-three sets, and the rest of the tournament was best-of-five.

 Seeds

 All seeds receive a bye into the second round.